CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_first_numba_accelerated_design.rst

 An unrestricted Python prototype maximizes scientific expressiveness and minimizes the effort required to test an idea.
 The tradeoff is that parts of the prototype may need to be redesigned or rewritten for Numba-CPU.
-Beginning with MC/DC's packed runtime representation and Numba-compatible operations can reduce that porting effort, but introduces implementation constraints earlier in the research process.
+Beginning with simple numerical data and operations that Numba supports can reduce that porting effort, but introduces implementation constraints earlier in the research process.
+See :doc:`../extending/writing_numba_compatible_transport_code` for the practical constraints.

 Once integrated, the shared execution architecture introduces additional
 costs:

-- Runtime-visible state must be declared and packed before execution.
+- Information needed during transport must be prepared before execution.
-- Dynamic Python behavior must be removed from compiled transport paths.
+- Dynamic Python behavior cannot remain inside accelerated transport code.
-- New model concepts may require coordinated changes to objects, layouts, accessors, transport functions, and tests.
+- A new model concept may require coordinated changes to the user interface, preparation steps, transport algorithms, and tests.
 - Supporting Python, Numba-CPU, and Numba-GPU increases validation work.
 - Just-in-time compilation adds startup time and compiler-specific failure modes.
-- GPU execution may require additional memory management, code generation, atomics, and scheduling support.
+- GPU execution may require additional work for data movement, synchronized updates, and particle scheduling.

 MC/DC accepts possible prototype rework so that early methods development remains unconstrained.
 It accepts the stricter integrated architecture so that maintained features can share transport logic across execution backends rather than becoming separate Python, CPU, and GPU implementations.

+The preparation costs are detailed in :doc:`simulation_compilation` and :doc:`runtime_data_layout`.
+The backend-specific costs are detailed in :doc:`python_numba_cpu_execution` and :doc:`numba_gpu_execution`.

 Related Design Choices
 ----------------------